amueller69/Law-School-Notes/Bar-Review/Property.md

   * Interest must vest or fail to vest within a certain period, measured from the lives of the persons involved, else the future interest is void
   * Primary purpose is to prevent limitations/qualifications on property that continue to affect ownership long after persons involved are dead
 * Common law approach:
-  * > "No interest is good unless it must vest, if at all, not later than twenty-one years after some life in being at the creation of the interest" - John Chipman Gray
+  * > "**No interest is good unless it must vest, if at all, not later than twenty-one years after some life in being at the creation of the interest**" - John Chipman Gray
   * Some life in being at the creation = any of the parties relevant to the conveyance that are alive and ascertainable at the time it is made
     * To be used as measuring life, life or death of person must affect vesting
-  * In other words, if the interest could hypothetically vest after measuring life dies and 21 years pass (regardless of how improbable), it is immediately void
+  * In other words, **if the interest could hypothetically vest after measuring life dies and 21 years pass** (regardless of how improbable), **it is immediately void**
     * However, only the future interest that violates the RAP fails, not the entire conveyance
 * Some modern jurisdictions (aka the Wait-and-See Approach):
   * Future interest must vest or fail to vest within 90 years of conveyance.
 If the interest hasn't certainly vested after 90 years, it is voided